how i went from zero to 22.93% conversion rate on twitter ads in 1 wk.

 So stepping outside of my usual line of work here, which is all future-based and focused on making forecast using predictive linguistics, which is basically a science I invented in 1993 and have been working on ever since to step into the world of social network marketing.

-So but the good news about this is that I know how to research.
+So, but the good news about this is that I know how to research.

-I'm not stupid, and I can teach myself so I can educate myself around all of those, and I've gotten some pretty good results so far, and thus this quick little video about how I went from very little to uh 22% greater than a 22% conversion rate on Twitter ads.
+I'm not stupid, and I can teach myself so I can educate myself around all of those, and I've gotten some pretty good results so far.

 And it wasn't that hard.

-I only did seven experiments and it didn't cost hardly any money at all.
+I only did seven experiments, and it didn't cost hardly any money at all.

-So quick uh bit of background because I'm going to be drawing in some um uh non-woo uh people uh from the social marketing realm uh due to how this will be labeled, uh bit of info about myself.
+So, a quick bit of background because I'm going to be drawing in some non-woo-woo people from the social marketing realm due to how this will be labeled.

 My name is Cliff High.

-You can look me up, C L I F-I-G-H.
+You can look me up, C-L-I-F, H-I-G-H.

-I uh invented predictive linguistics, uh I'm a software engineer and a programmer.
+I'm a software engineer, a programmer.

-I wrote a lot of code that I call the uh emotive reduction engine that runs my predictive linguistics forecasting.
+I wrote a lot of code that I call the emotive reduction engine that runs my predictive linguistics forecasting.

 You can go there and check it out.